dengel29/fyi-v2/src/posts/aws-lambda-postgres-pt-1.md

 * Also, change the `username` value under `development` to the name of your root user of your device.
 * Also, please change the name of the database to something like `sls-starter` or something related to the name of your project.

- Remember, this config *only* tells the CLI how to connect to the database, so we also have to tell our application to connect to the database.
+Remember, this config *only* tells the CLI how to access the database, so we also have to tell our application to access the database.
 We’ll do this in a separate file, in the next step.

 We don’t have any models yet, but we’ll start creating them soon.
-But last step before that we have to create the local database: do so with the command `npx sequelize-cli db:create`.
+But last step before that we have to *create* the local database: do so with the command `npx sequelize-cli db:create`.

 If it fails, you probably missed changing something in the `config/config.json` file.
 Follow the steps above to make sure the user is the root user on your device, the database name is unique, and you’re using the correct type of database `postgres`.
 For now you only need to change those values under `development`.